vadzimk/oci-infrastructure/README.md

 ## Overview
 This configuration code automatically provisiones the necessary infrastructure in my cloud using Terraform.
-It can run on a local machine or be a part of CI/CD pipeline (Jenkins or GitLab)
+It can run on a local machine or inside the Gitlab CI/CD pipeline.

 ![Diagram of the current cloud infrastructure](./Diagram.drawio.svg "Diagram of the current limited free tier cloud infrastructure")

-## Input Variables
+## Infrastructure secret variables
-**To create this infrastructure `terraform.tfvars` file must be present in the root module  with the following secrets:**
+**Create`terraform.tfvars` file in the root module with the following secrets:**

 The authentication block can be generated from: